mfrw/mfrw.github.io/content/about/index.md

 path = "/about"
 +++

 Hello there!
-I am computer science student.
+I am a computer science student.
 I love learning new languages & experimenting with performance analysis and observability.

 <img src="/me_emoji.png" alt="mfrw" width="250"/>